-The map below is a screenshot I took of Mint Mobile’s coverage map in September 2020.
-In the green areas, Mint is expect to offer coverage.
+The map below is a snapshot Mint Mobile’s coverage map as of October 2021.
+Mint is expected to offer coverage in the green areas.
 No coverage is available in areas marked in white:

 Mint Mobile’s map is extremely similar to T-Mobile’s map.
-The screenshot below was taken from T-Mobile’s website in September 2020.
-Areas marked in black are not expected to have any coverage.
+The snapshot below came from T-Mobile’s website.
+Areas marked in white are not expected to have any coverage.

 The maps show nearly identical coverage in densely populated areas.
-In sparsely populated areas, it looks like T-Mobile sometimes offers coverage in areas where Mint does not offer coverage (e.g., central Nebraska).
-I expect the discrepancy exists because Mint does not have access to service from all of T-Mobile’s roaming partners.
+In sparsely populated areas, T-Mobile sometimes offers coverage in areas where Mint does not (e.g., central Nebraska).
+I suspect Mint does not have access to service from some of T-Mobile’s roaming partners.